LanceTagubaAP/starlights/README.md

-## Expanding the ESLint configuration
+## Frontend

+Frontend is built in React.